leoxlin/leoxlin.github.io/README.md

 My personal blog
 ================
-My github page as a personal blog created with [Jekyll](http://jekyllrb.com).
-You can view the content on http://www.leoxlin.com.
+My github page as a personal landing page.

 If you are interested in me, please checkout my:
 - Github: https://github.com/leoxlin